-A late registration fee of \$ 10.00 must be paid to the Business Office before a student registers for courses after the regular registration period and up to the last day of admission.
+A late registration fee of \$10.00 must be paid to the Business Office before a student registers for courses after the regular registration period and up to the last day of admission.
 Students enrolling late will be responsible for all course work missed as a result of late enrollment.

 Arrangements for payment of all charges, such as tuition, fees, room and board must be made with the Business Office prior to registration.
-If students need financial aid to cover their college costs, they must complete all the financial aid requirements and acquire a financial aid clearance from the Office of Financial Aid prior to proceeding to the business office for the final clearance of registration.
+If students need financial aid to cover their college costs, they must complete all the financial aid requirements and acquire a financial aid clearance from the Office of Financial Aid prior to proceeding to the Business Office for the final clearance of registration.

-Consult the Admissions & Records Office for more information about the registration process.
+Consult the Office of Admissions and Records for more information about the registration process.

-Registering For Overload
+Registering for Overload